A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Appendix

-Thank you for participating in this study by the University of Cambridge.
+\minorsection{Welcome screen} Thank you for participating in this study by \textit{(anonymised for review)}.
 Through this study we hope to learn more about people's preferences surrounding data sharing in different transparency scenarios.
 You will receive a payment of £3 for participating.
-The study is expected to take approximately 10 minutes.
+The study is expected to take no more than 20 minutes.

 Your participation is confidential and your identity will not be stored with your data.
 You will not be asked to provide any personally identifying information.
 Your answers will be used only for research purposes and in ways that will not reveal who you are.
 The results will be reported in aggregate form only, and cannot be identified individually.
 Any information that could identify you will be removed before data is shared with other researchers or results are made public.
 We will keep the raw data for the duration of the study and delete it by April 2025.
 For reproducibility, we may release a public appendix containing some aggregate and processed data.